Sound as a gauge theory and its infrared triangle: Soft Theorem

 and the velocities are always evaluated at retarded time.
 This construction may seem arbitrary, but remember the monopole \(Q\) is not a fundamental property of the sources.
 The sources are not particles in any sense.
 Rather, they are a convenient way of phrasing boundary conditions through the method of images.
 In introducing a Lorentz-like factor, we are effectively redefining the meaning of ``monopole'' in a way that will be convenient later on.
 For an inertial particle, this just means multiplying \(Q\) by a constant.

 If we consider a scattering process with a number of incoming sources, and a number of outgoing sources, then the memory in \(\phi\) is

 Because the sources are not fundamental, this expression is not as general and far-reaching as the original Braginsky--Thorne formula \cite{braginsky1987GravitationalwaveBurstsMemory}.
 Nevertheless, it still bears physical meaning on a finely-tuned experiment.
-For instance, it can describe the memory in the acoustic field given a scattering process in which there is a number of incoming sources with constant monopole (i.e., constant volume time-derivative) and a number of similar outgoing sources.
-As the simplest possible example, it recovers the case of a pulsating sphere that starts at rest, has a complicated dynamics at intermediate times, and ends at a constant volume-change-rate for the experiment's purposes.
+For instance, picture a process in which several gas bubbles are thrown in.
+Each of them expanding or contracting so it has constant \(Q_i\).
+The bubbles interact in some complicated way, and at the end a number of bubbles moves away from the interaction region (also with asymptotically constant \(Q_j\)).
+Then Eq. \eqref{eq: braginsky-thorne} would describe the acoustic memory in this finely-tuned experiment.
+As a simpler particular case, Eq. \eqref{eq: braginsky-thorne} can describe the memory due to a pulsating sphere---such as the one described at the beginning of the paper.

 The denominators in Eq. \eqref{eq: braginsky-thorne} can be rewritten as

 where \(\tensor{u}{^\mu}\) is akin to a four-velocity, with components

 while \(\tensor{k}{^\mu}\) is a null vector pointing in the direction of \(\vu{r}\),